sosualex/ric-ag-dme/README.md

 Ricart-Agrawala algorithm for implementing distributed mutual exclusion This code is an implementation in Javascript using NodeJs

+## assumptions
+- site Ids are numeric and start at 1
+- execution of CS advances clock by 5
+- communication is through HTTP, with each site listening at port 3000+siteId
+- FIFO ordering of message delivery not ensured since communication is via HTTP

+## How to run
+Expects NodeJs version 16 & windows 10

+> npm install
+> node .\index.js number-of-sites scenario-array

+eg.:-
+>node .\index.js 3 [1,1,2,1,3,5]

+In the console version, each site can request only once.
+The code has been tested in Windows only

+### inputs
+1. number of sites
+3. request sequence array [siteID1, delay1, siteID2, delay2]
+  - e.g.:- 5 [1,0,2,5,3,5,5,7,4,10 ]
+  - system has 5 sites
+  - once system is running,
+      - site 1 requests with ts 0
+      - site 2 requests with ts 5
+      - site 3 requests with ts 5, so 2 & 3 requests concurrently
+      - site 5 requests with ts 7
+      - site 4 requests with ts 10

+### outputs
+- initializes sites & starts listening
+- each step (request, reply, defer, execute) is written to console. with site id and current timestamp
+- after all steps are completed, waits 5 seconds and close server

+## TO DO
+- add tracing
+- allow sites to request more than once

 ## algorithm steps
 - requesting
   - When a site Si wants to enter the CS, it broadcasts a timestamped REQUEST message to all other sites